 Abstract

-Background: This study aims to investigate ESM-1 (endocan) levels in periodontitis patients before and after nonsurgical periodontal treatment by analyzing the relationship between VEGF-A and TNF-α in gingival crevicular fluid (GCF).
-Methods: This study included 26 periodontally healthy people in the control group (Group 1) and 27 patients with Stage III-Grade B periodontitis (Group 2).
+Background: This study aimed to investigate endocan (ESM-1) levels in periodontitis patients before and after non-surgical periodontal treatment by analyzing the relationship between vascular endothelial growth factor A (VEGF-A) and tumor necrosis factor-alpha (TNF-α) in gingival crevicular fluid (GCF).
+Methods: This study included 26 periodontally healthy people as controls (Group 1) and 27 patients with Stage III-Grade B periodontitis (Group 2).
 Demographic and periodontal variables were assessed.
-GCF samples were collected from every subject both before and six weeks following non-surgical periodontal therapy (NSPT).
+GCF samples were collected from every subject both before and 6 weeks following non-surgical periodontal therapy (NSPT).
 Using an enzyme-linked immunosorbent test, biomarker levels were determined.
-Results: Periodontitis patients showed higher ESM-1 levels than controls, though not significantly (p > 0.005).
-ESM-1 levels decreased significantly after treatment (p = 0.001).
-VEGF-A levels did not differ significantly between periodontitis patients and controls (p > 0.005) and decreased following treatment without statistical significance (p > 0.005).
-TNF-α levels were significantly higher in periodontitis patients than controls (p = 0.000) and decreased significantly after treatment (p = 0.000).
-A significant correlation found between TNF-α and both PPD and iCAL in the control group (p < 0.05).
-In the periodontitis group, VEGF levels showed a significant correlation with GI (p < 0.05).
-Significant correlations were identified between ESM-1 and VEGF-A, ESM-1 and TNF-α, as well as VEGF-A and TNF-α in both the control group and the following treatment (p < 0.05).
-Conclusions: ESM-1 and TNF-a levels decreased with non-surgical periodontal treatment in GCF.
-Within the limits of the study, ESM-1 levels in periodontal tissues indi-cate that they may be indicator of periodontal disease prognosis.
+Results: The periodontitis patients showed higher ESM-1 levels than the controls, although the difference was not significant (p > 0.005).
+The ESM-1 levels decreased significantly after treatment (p = 0.001).
+The VEGF-A levels did not differ significantly between the periodontitis patients and controls (p > 0.005) and decreased non-significantly following treatment (p > 0.005).
+The TNF-α levels were significantly higher in the periodontitis patients than the controls (p = 0.000) and decreased significantly after treatment (p = 0.000).
+A significant correlation was found between TNF-α and both probing depth (PD) and interproximal clinical attachment level (iCAL) in the control group (p < 0.05).
+In the periodontitis group, the VEGF levels were significantly correlated with the gingival index (GI) (p < 0.05).
+Significant correlations were identified between ESM-1 and VEGF-A and ESM-1 and TNF-α, as well as VEGF-A and TNF-α, in both the control group and following treatment (p < 0.05).
+Conclusions: ESM-1 and TNF-α levels decreased with non-surgical periodontal treatment in GCF.
+Within the limits of the study, the findings suggest that ESM-1 levels in periodontal tissues may be an indicator of periodontal disease.

 Article activity feed